tyjvazum/arb/docs/src/guides/inscriptions.md

 To create an inscription with the contents of `FILE`, run:

 ```
-ord wallet inscribe --fee-rate FEE_RATE FILE
+arb wallet inscribe --fee-rate FEE_RATE FILE
 ```

-Ord will output two transactions IDs, one for the commit transaction, and one for the reveal transaction, and the inscription ID.
+Arb will output two transactions IDs, one for the commit transaction, and one for the reveal transaction, and the inscription ID.
 Inscription IDs are of the form `TXIDiN`, where `TXID` is the transaction ID of the reveal transaction, and `N` is the index of the inscription in the reveal transaction.